RajputSneha17/quiz-game/README.md

 # quiz-game

-This a simple and basic quiz game using javascript.
+A simple and basic quiz game made using JavaScript, where you can test your knowledge in a fun way!